Introduction

 Request an Evaluation Instance of Exalate for ServiceNow

-1. Go to the Exalate Integrations page: https://exalate.com/integrations/
+1. Go to the Exalate Integrations page: https://exalate.com/integrations/.

-2. Select ServiceNow
+2. Select ServiceNow.

-3. Enter your info
+3. Enter your info as requested:

 Deploy the Exalate Bridge app